A recent decision of the Ontario Court of Appeal may significantly increase the risk of legal exposure facing an "owner" of a construction project.

-The Sudbury decision was a preliminary ruling – the matter was remitted to the Superior Court so that the Parties could lead evidence on whether the City exercised due diligence to keep the entire Project safe.
+The Sudbury decision was a preliminary ruling – before the City was granted leave to appeal to the Supreme Court, the matter was remitted to the Superior Court so that the Parties could lead evidence on whether the City exercised due diligence to keep the entire Project safe.

-However, if the Court of Appeal's decision in Sudbury is a sign of things to come for the immediate future, owners and constructors may wish to revisit their long-standing practices for construction project monitoring, quality control, safety and management.
+However, if the Supreme Court agrees with the Court of Appeal, the decision in Sudbury will be a sign of things to come for the immediate future, owners and constructors may wish to revisit their long-standing practices for construction project monitoring, quality control, safety and management.

 It may no longer be prudent for an owner to send its own employees to conduct quality control, maintenance, etc., at a project, even though those functions may have nothing whatsoever to do with construction work being performed.
 Failure to account for these exposure points may trigger substantially more liability under the OHSA than the owner initially anticipated, or contracted for.

 It is imperative to stay abreast of the evolving recommendations of our Courts and regulators.
 At Gowling WLG, we are committed to monitoring legislative developments by industry sector.
 For any questions you may have about the Court of Appeal's decision, or any other issues related to Construction and Occupational Health & Safety law, our Litigation & Dispute Resolution, and Employment Labour & Equalities Groups would be pleased to assist.